TsUNaMyWaVe/israeli-dubbers/README.md

 Using all this files we can now use the data in a more convenient way, and reach conclusions based on what we are looking for.
 For example, we can see in what years more movies where dubbed; how many male actors are there with a big list of movies in comparison to female ones; and so on.
-In addition, the OpenRefine project file also includes reconciled version of the movies, for further use.
+In addition, the OpenRefine project file also includes a reconciled version of the movies, for further use.

 ## Code
 The code was written in Python, and is mostly used for the intiail data collection from "Ishim".